agrzelewska/overtime-app/README.md

 x AdminUser -> STI

 ## Features
-- Approval Workflow
+x Approval Workflow
-- SMS Sending -> link to approval or overtime input
-- Administrate admin dashboard
+- SMS Sending -> link to approval or overtime input x Administrate admin dashboard
-- Email summary to managers for approval
-- Needs to be documented if employee did not log overtime
+- Email summary to managers for approval x Needs to be documented if employee did not log overtime

 ## UI:
 x Bootstrap -> formatting